 If a person holds or expresses socially acceptable attitudes, other people will reward them with approval and social acceptance.

-For example, decoration of the house with Diwali lights.
+For example, the decoration of the house with Diwali lights.

 Adaptive functions help us fit in with a social group.
 People seek out others who share their attitudes and develop similar attitudes to those they like.